djengineerllc/Dewey/README.txt

 To install ServiceStack:
 1: Open the solution file, Goto Tools -> Library Package Manager -> Package Manager Console.
-2: Type the following command in the console: <pre>PM>Install-Package ServiceStack</pre>
+2: Type the following command in the console: Install-Package ServiceStack (eg. PM>Install-Package ServiceStack)

+!!
+The references for the ServiceStack Framework should already be present in your solution file.